k2view-academy/K2View-Academy/articles/TDM/tdm_gui/26_task_execution.md

 A TDM task can include multiple LUs with a flat or hierarchical structure and post-execution processes.

-The execution of the related task components runs in the following order:
+The execution of the related task's components runs in the following order:

 1. [Pre-execution processes](21_task_pre_and_post_execution_processes.md) if added to the task.
 The pre-execution processes are executed according to their [execution order](04_tdm_gui_business_entity_window.md#pre-and-post-execution-processes-tabs) as defined in the task's BE.